rohanvenkatesha/rohanvenkatesha/README.md

-Certainly!
-Here's an expanded and detailed "About Me" section for your GitHub, using the information from your resume to showcase your skills, experience, and aspirations:

----

 ### 💫 About Me:
 👋 **Hi there!
 I’m Rohan Venkatesha**, a **Senior Software Engineer** and a **Master’s student in Computer Science** at **Western Michigan University**.
 With a strong background in **backend development**, **cloud computing**, and **DevOps**, I’m passionate about building scalable and efficient software solutions.
 I have over 5 years of experience across multiple domains, having contributed to projects involving **retail software**, **cloud infrastructure**, and **automation systems**.